Registrations for the main event are now closed!

 After the event: Submit a manuscript to the special issue/write a short post for the event blog/share insights gained in any other way.

-On the day of the event we will meet at the Advanced Metropolitan Solutions (AMS) Institute: Mauritskade 62, 1092 AD Amsterdam.
-The afternoon of the first day and the second day will be spent on our bicycles and in the neighborhoods.
-On the third day we will meet again at the AMS.
+On the first day of the event we will meet at the Advanced Metropolitan Solutions (AMS) Institute: Mauritskade 62, 1092 AD Amsterdam.
+The afternoon of the first day and the second day will be spent walking, or on our bicycles and in the neighborhoods.
+On the third day we will meet in the Zuiderkerk.

 The city of Amsterdam takes pride in emphasizing that it is owned by its citizens, even its visitors (IAmsterdam).
 Through initiatives like the ‘Maak je Stad!’, there is an ongoing effort to develop inclusive solutions, and democratize decision-making and policy implementation in the city.
 Amsterdam is therefore a salient case for exploring public space, learning together about questions of ownership and empowerment.